 - Less than 6 months infant – 30mg

 - Magnesium can be provided to the body from foods rich in Magnesium and, through Magnesium supplements when diet alone cannot provide enough minerals in normal health or in conditions where there is an increased requirement.

 - Magnesium supplements are available as many preparations like tablets, capsules, powder form, gummy, body spray, lotion, syrup, and transdermal patch.
 You can find the right option for increasing the Magnesium in your body according to your need.

 - Magnesium supplements are to be taken if you are diagnosed with Magnesium deficiency as diet alone is not providing enough Magnesium to the body.

 - Magnesium is safe to take but always limit the dose of elemental magnesium to the recommended dose, so that you do not suffer from any side effects.

-What Is Magnesium’s Role in Digestion and Gut Health?
+Is Magnesium Good for Digestion?
+How It Helps in Digestion and Gut Health?

 - Magnesium is important for good digestion and a healthy gut.

 - Low levels of Magnesium in the body are associated with poor gut function due to digestive problems and bowel disturbances.